 Running economy is an expression of, how much oxygen a person consumes at a given running speed.
 How to improve your training by improved running economy means we aim to lower the oxygen consumption at a given speed.
 We could say a runner has a good running economy if he uses relatively small energy per km.
 It is almost like a car.
 A car that drives 33 km / l has a good fuel economy.

 If two runners e.g. have the same fitness rate but the different running economy, the runner with the bad running economy will be pressed faster and hit his maximum oxygen uptake at a lower running speed.
-The runner with the better running economy, on the other hand, can run at a higher speed compared to his top speed before the lactic acid accumulates in the body.
+The runner with the improved running economy, on the other hand, can run at a higher speed compared to his top speed before the lactic acid accumulates in the body.

 Crucial Factors in Running Economy

 A good physiological running economy is among others the ability to use a large percentage of the maximum Oxygen uptake as possible over a long time, so you can run very close to your maximum Oxygen uptake, without lactate accumulating in the muscles.
 Several practical factors are contributing to the most effective and energy-saving run.

 The Practical Factors in Running Economy

-The running style should be relaxed and freely.
+should be relaxed and freely.
 Try to avoid unnecessary and excessive movements.
 The upper body holds upright.
 Many people run exaggerated and bent forward but it really costs energy.
-Well-trained abdominal and back muscles make it easier to run upright and relaxed in the upper body.
+Well-trained abdominal and back muscles make it easier to run upright and relax in the upper body.

 The whole body should only move a few centimeters up and down for each step, otherwise, you waste too much energy on an unnecessary hard fight against gravity.

 Has to be relatively high.
 For most of us, it is close to three steps per second.
 Short quick steps are the most economical.
 Step frequency can control with your arms.
 If you move your arms a bit faster, the legs will follow automatically.